aerogear/graphback/docs/gettingstarted.md

 ## Running Graphback in existing application without code generation

-Graphback offers runtime layer that will create in memory implementation of the graphql services without code generation.
+Graphback offers runtime layer that will create an in-memory implementation of the graphql services without code generation.
 Developers can still customize the way that data is queried and cached thanks to runtime architecture.
 For more information about runtime layer please follow [`runtime`](/docs/runtime) documentation